 His latest album is I Knew You When.
 It includes a song for his friend, the late Glenn Frey, simply called “Glenn Song”.

 Bob and Glenn were both from Detroit, and were good friends.
 Glenn played guitar and sang backup on Seger’s first hit “Ramblin’ Gamblin’ Man”, and then performed (like most of the other Eagles) on various Bob Seger albums.

 We watched the television broadcast of the Kennedy Center Honors for the Eagles in December of 2016.
 Of course this was after the death of Glenn Frey (January, 2016).
 The band Kings Of Leon performed a faithful rendition of “Take It Easy”, and I thought they had done a pretty good job.
 But then, Bob Seger took the stage to perform “Heartache Tonight”, a song he co-wrote with Glenn Frey, Don Henley & J.D.
 Souther.
 Man did he take everyone to school on how to sing Rock & Roll!
 He didn’t overdo it, or sing too hard, he sang it with just the right amount of emotion and grit.
 It was satisfying to read articles after the show that talked about how amazingly Bob Seger had performed a song originally sung by his friend, Glenn.

 As you can see from the photos, Bob Seger has gone from a young long-haired rock star, to a silver-haired rock star.
-He’s 72 now…and never forgets how to Rock & Roll.
+He’s in his 70’s…and never forgets how to Rock & Roll.